Mentor Tip:"Dos" when Mentoring Teens

 - Give children with disabilities responsibilities at a young age, similar to those given to other children. (college student who is blind)

 - Everyone should always try to reach their full potential, and they should expect nothing more and nothing less. (college student with low vision)

-- If a student is having a difficult time in one academic area, gently point out to him/her what his/her strengths are, what he/she is better at. (college student who had a stroke)
+- If a student is having a difficult time in one academic area, gently point out to them what their strengths are, what they are better at. (college student who had a stroke)